-A Dealer may offer for sale or sell RUP and/or BP to Minnesota end users from one or more facilities, or a location outside of Minnesota.
-Regardless of the sales location, which may be a fixed site in Minnesota, outstate, by catalog, or internet site a Dealer must maintain a valid Pesticide Dealer License to sell RUP or BP to Minnesota end users.
+A Dealer may offer for sale or sell RUP and/or bulk pesticides to Minnesota end users from one or more facilities, or a location outside of Minnesota.
+Regardless of the sales location, which may be a fixed site in Minnesota, out state, by catalog, or internet site a Dealer must maintain a valid Pesticide Dealer License to sell RUP or bulk pesticides to Minnesota end users.

 A Dealer selling RUP or bulk pesticides from two or more facilities located within the same locality or political subdivision, needs only one Pesticide Dealer License, although each location is listed on the license.
 A Dealer selling from two or more facilities which are not located within the same locality or political subdivision must obtain a Pesticide Dealer License for each site.
 The Pesticide Control Law (Minn.
 Stat.
 Ch.
 18B.31) states: